jgsheppa/search_engine/README.md

 down Docker.
 There is also a Dockerfile for the API which can be built and run in development, however I use it for deployment purposes.

+### Authorization
+This API requires a bearer token for certain endpoints.
+You can retrieve your bearer token by logging in to the API with your credentials from the `config.yaml` file.
+Once you have your bearer token, you can pass it in as a header for curl commands or enter it in the Swagger UI.

 ### Redisearch Schema
 In order to customize this API for your own dataset, you will need to change the schema in `models/schema.go`.
 The `Document` type, the variables denoting the schema values, and the schema in `models.CreateSchema` will need to be